pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 1394942 pts/11   SNl    0:02 ./bin/tidb-server
 ```

-Once you got the PID, you can then attach delve onto it by
+Once you get the PID, you can attach delve onto it by running the following command:

 ```
 $ dlv attach 1394942
 ```

-You might encounter error messages like
+You might get error messages of the kernel security setting as follows:

 ```
 $ dlv attach 1394942